robertDurst/HydraFriend/README.md

 ## Example

-Let's create a simple setup that will invert a triangle everytime a `bd` sample is heard.
+Let's create a somewhat nontrivial setup that will do some funky things with default SuperDirt samples.
 This example assumes you have a [SuperCollider](https://supercollider.github.io/) session that relays messages to some given port (we are using port 3333).
 For an example file to use at startup, [see here](https://github.com/robertDurst/algorave_dump/blob/master/tidal-forward.scd).

 ```js
 // import library (now on npm yeah!)